 Since 1976, Interfaith Works has been developing the capacity for cross-cultural dialogue leading to community action and/or public policy change.
 IFW first began building bridges of understanding when a handful of faith communities gathered for open dialogue.
 In 1995, IFW initiated the Community Wide Dialogue designed to bring Central New York community members together to discuss and take action on a variety of complex problems facing our community.
 The Community-Wide Dialogue to End Racism—now the longest running dialogue of its kind in the nation—grew out of these initial dialogue circles.
 Twenty years later more than 10,000 individuals have participated in more than 400 dialogue circles on racism.
 Hundreds of people have been trained to facilitate the circles and have spread these skills far and wide throughout our community.
-The program has grown from an all-adult project to now encompass elementary, middle and high schools, teen youth groups, college students and corporate and community leaders, among others.
+The program has grown from an all-adult project to now encompass elementary, middle, and high schools; teen youth groups; college students among others.

 The dialogue process builds the capacity of the whole community.
 Both facilitators of the dialogue circles and community members learn methods of constructive engagement that inform public policy and community problem solving.
 InterFaith Works believes that that the dialogue process helps to develop a common ground on which people can stand, leading to lasting, positive change.

-InterFaith Works is now poised to build on our strong track-record of success by launching the El-Hindi Center for Dialogue.
-The Center–established through a generous gift from the Ahmad and Elizabeth El-Hindi Foundation–will serve as a regional hub for constructive community engagement and for the important work of dialogue.
+InterFaith Works built on our strong track-record of success by launching the El-Hindi Center for Dialogue.
+The Center–established through a generous gift from the Ahmad and Elizabeth El-Hindi Foundation– serves as a regional hub for constructive community engagement and for the important work of dialogue.
 Our administrative offices at 1010 James Street houses the El-Hindi Center for Dialogue, allowing us to bring together disparate groups of people to foster mutual understanding and trust, and to find additional ways to work together for the betterment of our whole community.

 Click the donate button to make a secure online gift to the El-Hindi Center for Dialogue: